-- Validate starts backup validation. - Delete deletes all backup versions of the current backup at their location.
-Be careful, because the deletion cannot be undone. - More opens the following additional items: - Create shortcut creates a shortcut on the Desktop.
-With the shortcut you can run a backup without starting True Image 2013. - Consolidate versions you can delete the backup versions you no longer need while maintaining the consistency of the backup. - Clone settings clones the current backup settings when you need to create several similar backups.
+- Create shortcut creates a shortcut on the Desktop.
+With the shortcut you can run a backup without starting Acronis True Image 2014. - Consolidate versions you can delete the backup versions you no longer need while maintaining the consistency of the backup. - Clone settings clones the current backup settings when you need to create several similar backups.
 Clone the backup settings and then introduce the required changes. - Move... click to move all the backup files to another location.
 The subsequent backup versions will be saved to the new location.